betancourtl/react-ads/README.md

 **idx**

-Working iwth index is relatively easy.
+Working with index is relatively easy.
 Once you have a copy of your map slots, you can use the idxBids helper to generate the bid code for you.

 ```javascript